plone/mockup-training/create_your_own.rst

     $ make

-If you don't get any errors, you should endup with a new directory called build, where you will find your files ready to use
+If you don't get any errors, you should end up with a new directory called build, where you will find your files ready to use.